-410. Technical Drafting and Illustration (5).

-Materials and fundamental exercises in linear perspective and technical drawing.

-420. Advanced Painting 2 (5).
-Pr., FA 320.
+- 410. Technical Drafting and Illustration (5).
+Materials and fundamental exercises in linear perspective and technical drawing. - 420.
+Advanced Painting 2 (5).
+PR., FA 320.
 Advanced painting.
 Optional problems and media.
 May be repeated for credit.
-This course may be taught concurrently with FA 620.

-425. Graphic Layout and Design (5).
+This course may be taught concurrently with FA 620. - 425.
+Graphic Layout and Design (5).
 Pr., FA 325.
 Fundamentals of graphic design.
 Basic type faces.
 The trademark.
 Preparation of art copy for production.
 Applied problems in advertising and editorial layout.

 426. Air Brush Illustration (5).

-Practice and theory of creative illustration utilizing the air brush tool and technique.

-427. Computer Presentation Graphics (5).
-Pr.
-FA 370 or permission of instructor .
+Practice and theory of creative illustration utilizing the airbrush tool and technique.
+427. Computer presentation Graphics (5) pro FA 370 Or Permission of instructor.

 Advanced computer graphics.
 Emphasis on slide design, television, and presentation graphics.
-An introduction to scripting for interactive and multimedia presentations using the Macintosh computer.
-Programming skills are not required.
+An introduction to scripting for interac-